Discworld (world): Sapient species

 Originating from the swamps of Genua, swamp dragons are small excitable creatures thought to descend from Draco nobilis, adapted for a heavy air environment.
 They are prone to various illnesses and known to fatally explode when stressed.
-No specimens are known to exist in the wild but they have been bred in captivity as pets for generations, although they can be difficult to take care of.
+No specimens of the dragon are known to exist in the wild, but they have been bred in captivity as pets for generations, although they can be difficult to take care of.